 Our suspicion is that Tweezy made the beat and pitched the idea to Nyovest who was ever so keen to jump on to this bandwagon.
 Now, Mufasa is no simpleton.
 He may have had an inkling that this would not be received well but his baseline audience must have given him the confidence boost to forge ahead.

-The result was a subpar song with homo-erotic references and no context, no purpose.
+The result was a subpar song with homo-erotic references, no context, or purpose.
 Aside from a couple of weak jabs at his arch-nemesis AKA, the song was a miss.

 It was as if we were watching the reincarnated Pop Smoke in Amademoni.
-From the way in which he moved, to the sequence of the music video and its theme, Cassper Nyovest literally ripped the treatment of his music video from the dead US rapper’s page.
+From how he moved to the sequence of the music video and its theme, Cassper Nyovest literally ripped the treatment of his music video from the dead US rapper’s page.

 There is nothing wrong with borrowing a new sonic wave and profiting from it in your own territory.
-However, the lines do get blurred when an artist goes above and beyond to assume the identity of the person whom he has borrowed the sound from.
+However, the lines get blurred when an artist goes above and beyond to assume the identity of the person he borrowed the sound from.